 Dr. Jeroen van den Hurk, assistant professor, Noreen Stonor Drexel Cultural and Historic Preservation Program

 Van den Hurk’s course highlights the architectural and material culture of African Americans and late 19th century immigrants.
 This will help students better understand the history and fabric of Newport as well as much of the United States.

 - "Photography, Race and Identity" with Jodie Goodnough, assistant professor, Department of Art and Art History

-- "Communications and Culture" with Dr. Esther Alarcon Arana, assistant professor, Department of Modern and Classical Languages
+- "Communications and Culture" with Dr. Esther Alarcon Arana, assistant professor, Department of Modern Languages

 - "Curriculum, Instruction and Assessment in Secondary Education" with Dr. Tracy Pelkowski, assistant professor, Department of Education

-- "Exploring American Diversity Through Film and Television" with Dr. Madeleine Esch, associate professor, Department of English and Communications
+- "Exploring American Diversity Through Film and Television" with Dr. Madeleine Esch, associate professor, Department of English, Communications and Media

 - "Reasoning About Race" with Dr. Troy Catterson, associate professor, Department of Philosophy

 - "University Seminar: Race in America" with Dr. Barbara Sylvia, professor (retired), Department of Social Work